ekzhang/ekzhang.github.io/_projects/gravity.md

   <div class="col-md-8">
     <p class="lead">Control hundreds of tiny planets with gravity.</p>
     <p>
-      This was one of my first fun programming projects, a visual experiment of simulating gravity in a system with hundreds of interacting planets.
-The calculations are done with simple physics formulas, with a bit of tweaking and damping to make them more robust.
-Clicking adds an invisible mass that makes all objects move towards the cursor.
-Everything is rendered on a
-      <code>&lt;canvas&gt;</code> element, and it's quite satisfying to move the
-      colorful balls around!
+      This was one of my first fun programming projects, a visual experiment simulating gravity in a system with hundreds of interacting objects.
+      Calculations are done using simple physics formulas, with a bit of damping to make them more robust.
+The user can click to add an invisible mass that attracts all objects to the cursor.
+Everything is rendered in real time on a <code>&lt;canvas&gt;</code> element, and it's quite satisfying to move the colorful balls around!
     </p>
     <p class="font-weight-bold">
       Links: